 I will depict some of the disruptions that containers have provoked into the IT companies.

-Disclaimer : Despite I am quoting Docker quite a lot in this article, it is not an endorsed article.
-If you have a better alternative, simply replace Docker by another Container Technology, the arguments should still be valid.
+Disclaimer: Despite I am quoting Docker quite a lot in this article, it is not an endorsed article.
+If you have a better alternative, simply replace Docker with another Container Technology, the arguments should still be valid.

 If you appreciate this article, please relay or like it.

 That is my first day on the job.
-A brand-new laptop, decent performance and feature.
-Default Operating system : Windows.
+A brand-new laptop, decent performance, and features.
+Default Operating system: Windows.

 Maybe my customers won’t be on Windows.
-Therefore, I am wondering how to create my new software development environments ?
-Node.JS ?
-Java ?
-Mobile, each technology is coming with their own tools, servers and configuration.
+Therefore, I am wondering how to create my new software development environments?
+Node.JS?
+Java?
+Mobile, each technology is coming with its own tools, servers, and configuration.

 The company is fair and provides a decent laptop with sufficient power.
-However the software installation on the native OS has been blocked.
-I need to proceed by virtual machines.
-Virtual machines ?
+However, the software installation on the native OS has been blocked.
+I need to proceed with virtual machines.
+Virtual machines?
 What a cumbersome solution.